mahoney1/test/acl_trading.md

 ### Create Identities to test ACLs

-Next, lets create some trader identities - we need to issue identities for the Traders (TRADER1 - 6) so that we can test those identities' access (each being mapped to their respective Trader participant record)
+Next, let's create some trader identities - we need to issue identities for the Traders (TRADER1 - 6) so that we can test those identities' access (each being mapped to their respective Trader participant record)

 1. Click on `admin` (top right) and select 'ID Registry' from the drop-down
 2. Click 'Issue new ID' top right and it will present an 'Issue New Identity' dialog